toast and avocado

 First things first, let’s understand the difference between dietary fat and stored fat because both forms of fat tend to get a bad rep.

-Dietary fat, which is often associated with an unhealthy lifestyle, is actually an essential nutrient for health.
-Stored fat, also known as the adipose tissue, provides support and insulation to your internal organs while protecting nerves and moving set vitamins throughout your body.
+Dietary fat, which is often associated with an unhealthy lifestyle, is actually an essential nutrient for your health, including cell function, energy production and hormone regulation.
+Stored fat, also known as the adipose tissue, provides support and insulation to your internal organs while protecting nerves and moving fat-soluble vitamins throughout your body.
 Stored fat is also the largest reserve of stored energy used for activity.
 In contrast, stored fat refers to the body fat that is stored in the body when you consume more calories than you use (Quinn, E. 2023).

 So, let’s talk about how fats are utilised for energy.
-Fats play a crucial role in providing our bodies with energy.
-When our body needs energy, it breaks down the stored fats into fatty acids to release energy.
-The energy produced through this process is used to carry out various bodily functions, from walking to breathing.
+First, we have to preface this and say that our bodies' main source of energy is carbohydrates.
+However, when carbohydrates are not readily available to the body, fats play a crucial role in providing our bodies with energy.
+When our body needs energy, it slowly breaks down the stored fats into fatty acids to release energy.
+The energy produced through this process is used to carry out various bodily functions, from walking and breathing to physical exercise.
 Fats are less oxidised than carbohydrates, meaning they have a higher energy content per gram compared to carbohydrates (Voet, D et al. 2018)

 Types of Fats